jamiemfraser/jamiemfraser/README.md

 - 👋 Hi, I’m @jamiemfraser
-- 📍 I'm in Honolulu, Hawaii
+- 📍 I'm in Hawaii
 - 👀 I’m interested in data science for social impact
-- 🐠 I'm currently learning EVERYTHING 🚀
-- 📫 How to reach me: https://www.linkedin.com/in/jamie-marie-fraser/

 <!---
 jamiemfraser/jamiemfraser is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.